Yet many of us still visit fast food places—occasionally if not regularly.

 - picnics.
 In Europe it is customary to buy items from the local bakery, butcher, and produce stands–and then have a picnic in a park, village square, or on the train.
 Some of my most memorable meals were do it myself creations.
 Carry out rotisserie chicken, roasted peppers, a loaf of bread, and a bottle of wine go a long way when shared on your balcony with a view of Florence’s Duomo or Mont Blanc.

 - office delis.
 Small delis that serve office buildings are wonderful.
 All are different.
 They may have fresh soups, daily prepared specials (like kung pao chicken), grilled or cold sandwiches, and much more.

 - festivals.
 Ethnic festivals are simply excuses to have great food, whether on the road or at home.
 Whether it is Caribbean, Greek, or Asian, a festival brings out authentic culture and food.
 Other events with great food include wine or beer festivals, “Taste of” food sample events, and organization fund raisers (like fire station pancake breakfasts or VFW spaghetti dinners).

 But, wait, there are so many other options.
 I did not even mention mom and pop restaurants, pizzerias, food carts (like hot dog or pizza carts in New York City), carnivals, cafeteria, pubs, universities, or good ole home cooked meals (from family or friends).

 Which is your favorite? or favorites?
 Any other non-fast food place you like to eat?

-McCool Travel note: the two pictures above are from two of the Best US Gulf Coast Restaurants and Chefs
+McCool Travel note: the two pictures above are from one of the Best US Gulf Coast Restaurants and Chefs